Walther/reactgifs/README.md

 - [x] Support for uploading an image post with single image
 - [x] Support for separate post metadata and image storage
 - [x] Support for posting comments on an image post
+- [x] Support for easy local testing by disabling auth with a variable
 - [ ] Ensure the API is RESTful
 - [ ] Support for submitting multiple images within same post
 - [ ] Support for comments of comments; comment-tree